andrewn488/Data-Visualization-Workbook/README.md

 3. upskill for Bosanko graduate research fellowship
 4. include project in github portfolio

-Make readme into a full blog post detailing:
+For future readme files, write as a full blog post detailing:

 1. your analysis or model in narrative form
 2. with code snippets